-The APS Office of International Programs (OIP), in cooperation with the APS Foundation, offers an award to support travel costs for early- and mid-career APS members native to and working in developing countries who otherwise would not be able to participate in the APS Annual Meeting.
+The APS Office of International Programs (OIP), in cooperation with the APS Foundation, offers this award to support early- and mid-career APS members native to and working in developing countries who otherwise would not be able to participate in an APS Annual Meeting.

 Applicants must be APS members with no more than 15 years of professional experience who currently hold a post-graduate position at an established institution located outside of the United States.
 Graduate students and post-doctoral fellows will not be funded.
 Preference will be given to scientists in developing countries.

 Each applicant may receive only one award.
-If the awardee is unable to attend the APS Annual Meeting, they are required to return the funds to the APS Foundation.
+If the awardee is unable to attend the APS Annual Meeting, they are required to return the funds to APS.

 Letter of Intent

 A letter of intent, written by the applicant and no more than two pages, must demonstrate the applicant's involvement in national or international activities related to plant pathology, describe how attending the APS Annual Meeting will positively impact the applicants work, and describe the circumstances that make attending the APS Annual Meeting solely dependent on receiving this award.
 Applicants with other significant support will not be considered.
 Applicants must also indicate how she/he will obtain a visa to visit the United States.